1953–54 Toluca FC season

-The 1953–54 Deportivo Toluca F.C. season was the 4th season in the football club's history as a professional team and the 1st season in the top flight of Mexican football.

-The team competed in the Primera División and Copa México.
-After winning the 1952–53 Segunda División, Toluca made its debut at Primera División on 9 August 1953 winning 2–1 against Atlante.
+The 1953–54 season was Toluca FC's fourth as a professional club and their first in the Primera División, the top flight of Mexican football.
+Toluca competed in both the Primera División and the Copa México that season, having earned promotion after winning the 1952–53 Segunda División season in the second-tier division.
+The club made their Primera División debut on 9 August 1953, defeating Atlante 2–1.